Kumar-Saksham/CSMM-CLI/guide/detailed.md

 csmm uninstall
 ```

-Using this command in your terminal will present a list, this list shows all the installed items.
+Using this command in your terminal will present a list, this list shows all of the installed items.
 You can move through the list using `UP`/`DOWN` arrow keys.
 Select all the items you wish to uninstall using `SPACE` key.
 Once you have selected all of the items you wish to uninstall press `ENTER` or `RETURN`.

-The list works very similar to how it works in the [editing collection part](#listExample).
+The list works very similar to how it works in [editing collection](#something-like-this).
 So, I won't be going into too much detail.

 Once you press `ENTER` or `RETURN` all the selected items will be removed.